 - Many food businesses operate outside conventional office hours.
-The Teams work flexibly to observe these businesses, during trading periods. - FAST take a risk-based approach to the inspection of food premises trading at temporary events within the City.
+The Teams work flexibly to observe these businesses, during trading periods. - FAST & TS take a risk-based approach to the inspection of food premises trading at temporary events within the City.
 Whenever practicable organisers and/or food business operators are requested to send details of food activities in advance of an event.
 Officers assess the information and may make contact to obtain further information in advance to help determine if a visit during the event itself is necessary. - During the year, the Teams may visit premises for other reasons such as giving advice, obtaining information, in response to a service request or complaints and serving of notices.

-3.2 SERVICE DEMANDS AND CHALLENGES - COVID-19 AND RECOVERY
+3.2 SERVICE DEMANDS AND CHALLENGES - COVID-19 RECOVERY

-- 3.2.1 At the end of 2019/2020 both FAST and TS Teams performance against their plans (and overcoming challenges outlined in Section 3.1) were in a good position.
-However, the impact of Covid-19, starting at end of that financial year and throughout the entirety of 2020/21 has resulted in the total transformation of the FAST and TS Teams working models. - 3.2.2 During 2020/21 FAST and TS services have followed all relevant advice for regulators issued by the FSA and HSE, including pausing inspections, supporting change of business delivery models (takeaways) and moving to non-contact approaches to high risk settings.
-Resulting in a significant backlog of proactive work for both Teams, where catch up remains ongoing. - 3.2.3 To try and backfill the routine Food Safety work program, an attempt to use contractors on a 'paid per inspection service' has been utilised, but with other authorities being in similar seeking competent officers, this has been difficult. - 3.2.4 Some of the current FAST officers, have worked additional hours to support catch up.
-FAST during 2021/22 have over exceeded all the FSA and HSE deadlines, reflected in achievements, in Section 7.0.
+- 3.2.1 At the end of 2019/20 both FAST and TS Teams performance against their plans (and overcoming challenges outlined in Section 3.1) were in a good position.
+However, the impact of Covid-19, starting in March 2020 and throughout the entirety of 2020/21, recovering in 2021/22 and 2022/23 has resulted in the total transformation of the FAST and TS Teams working models. - 3.2.2 During 2022/23 FAST and TS services have followed all relevant advice for regulators issued by the FSA and HSE.
+Although both teams have returned to full 'business as usual' services, the impact of the pandemic on backlogs and conditions at premises remain ongoing challenges. - 3.2.3 To try and backfill the routine Food Safety work program, an attempt to use contractors on a 'paid per inspection service' has been utilised, but with other authorities being in similar position seeking competent officers, this has been difficult. - 3.2.4 Some of the current FAST officers, have worked additional hours to support catch up.
+FAST during 2022/23 have not met all the FSA and HSE deadlines, reflected in Section 7.0.

-3.3 CHALLENGES FOR 2022-2023 AND BEYOND
+3.3 CHALLENGES FOR 2023/24 AND BEYOND

-SECTORS AFFECTED Food Safety Food Standards Animal Feed Health & Safety The number of new businesses has significantly increased - a large proportion are home based, the risks associated with them remains largely unknown as initial inspections/intervention have not been undertaken. √ √ √ Businesses have continued to diversify activities to ongoing changes on the market. √ √ ✓ Authority resources have been diverted (March 2020 to July 2021) from delivery of proactive controls during the pandemic to activities related to reducing the spread of Covid-19. √ √ √ √ The highest risk establishments may have missed one, two or potentially three planned interventions. √ √ Significant resource being used for non-statutory but important under government priorities such as export certification outside the UK. √ √ Significant trend of reducing standards in food establishments. √ √ Popularity of online ordering services such as Just Eat, Deliveroo and Uber Eats, Facebook Market Place etc. √ √ Officer competency requirement changes and additional training implications. √ √ Mandatory display of Food Hygiene Ratings in future. √ Food allergens risk as significant issue. √ √ Significantly out of date database. √ None of proactive HSE campaigns have been undertaken including - shop sign safety, inflatable amusement devises, hot tubs, animal contact, trampoline parks etc. √
+SECTORS AFFECTED Food Safety Food Standards Animal Feed Health & Safety The number of new businesses has significantly increased - a large proportion are home based, the risks associated with them remains largely unknown as initial inspections/intervention have not been undertaken. ~ \checkmark ~ Businesses have continued to diversify activities to ongoing changes on the market. ~ \checkmark ~ Authority resources were diverted (March 2020 to July 2021) from delivery of proactive controls during the pandemic to activities related to reducing the spread of Covid-19. ~ \checkmark \checkmark ✓ The highest risk establishments may have missed one, two or potentially three planned interventions. ~ ~ ~ Significant resource being used for non-statutory but important under government priorities such as export certification outside the UK. ~ √ Significant trend of reducing standards in food establishments. ~ \checkmark Popularity of online ordering services such as Just Eat, Deliveroo and Uber Eats, Facebook Market Place etc. \checkmark ~ Officer competency requirement changes and additional training implications. \checkmark \checkmark Mandatory display of Food Hygiene Ratings in future. \checkmark Food allergens risk as significant issue. √ \checkmark Significantly out of date database. \checkmark Some of proactive HSE campaigns have not been undertaken including - inflatable amusement devises, trampoline parks, falls from heights etc. ✓